zanders3/glwt/README.md

 * Modern OpenGL 3.2+ Support
     * The old APIs no longer exist, making things much cleaner.
 * Open a Window in 1 line of code
+* Multiplatform
     * Mac OSX support (OSX 10.7+ only since OpenGL 3.2 support is 10.7+ only)
     * Windows support
 * No additional library dependencies (e.g. GLUT, GLEW, etc)
-* A lightweight graphics library supporting:
+* A lightweight maths library supporting:
     * Matrices
     * 2D and 3D vectors